 - When you arrive at the security search area, you will be asked to produce your boarding card – this can be an e-boarding card on your airline’s app or a paper boarding card.
 Our search area has self-service "e-gates" as well as a dedicated family lane.

 - At the loading station you will be asked to remove everything from your pockets; your belt; if you are wearing a fleece, jacket, thick sweater or coat you will be asked to remove these too and place them in a tray.
 You may also be asked to remove footwear.
 All boots will be removed.
-All of these items should be placed in a tray, together with your correctly packed liquids and any large electrical items which includes laptops, tablet devices and e-reading devices.
+All of these items should be placed in a tray, together with your correctly packed liquids and any large electrical items which includes laptops, tablets/e-readers and personal appliances.

 - Some items are forbidden in cabin baggage – A full list is available on our ‘Cabin Baggage Restrictions’ page.
 Please note that some things that are allowed in hold baggage are not permitted in your carry-on bags.
 If you are travelling with a baby buggy it will need to be folded and screened through the x-ray machine.
 Musical instruments are also subject to screening.